melihovv/laravel-starter-kit/README.md

 - `timezone` in `config/app.php`
 - `locale` in `config/app.php`
 - enable laravel-plugin in PhpStorm
-- enable phpmd and phpcs inspections in PhpStorm
+- enable phpcs inspections in PhpStorm
 - configure phpunit in PhpStorm